 Ethical student conduct is critical to a supportive and inclusive community that fosters learning and achievement.
 As noted in the Statement of Student Ethics, students have freely associated themselves with Smith College in a relationship based on mutual trust, personal respect and individual integrity.

 Joining the Smith community entails both rights and responsibilities.
-These rights and responsibilities include:
+These include:

-- a willingness to discuss, negotiate and take responsibility for personal conduct
+- to contribute, discuss, negotiate and take responsibility for personal conduct and the conduct of one’s invited guests.

 Please reach out to Student Affairs with any questions or concerns.